WPManageNinja/fluent-affiliate-docs/guide/integrations/easycart-integration-with-fluentaffiliate.md

 # EasyCart Integration with FluentAffiliate

-Move the existing images to their correct subdirectories and rename them appropriately,EasyCart is a powerful e-commerce store and shopping cart builder plugin for WordPress.
+EasyCart is a powerful e-commerce store and shopping cart builder plugin for WordPress.
 With FluentAffiliate, you can easily manage affiliate commissions based on product sales, discounts, renewals, and upgrades.

 This guide will walk you through the process of integrating EasyCart with FluentAffiliate step by step.